My Hands Made This.

 Every pattern on this site was drawn by hand.
 No AI, ever.
 And I don’t say that as a disclaimer — I say it as a credential.

-Here’s a brief and only slightly tedious summary of my artistic biography: I hold a Bachelor of Fine Arts degree in Painting and Drawing and Art History from the University of Wisconsin–Milwaukee.
-This was obtained in an era when “artificial intelligence” meant a chess computer, and the most sophisticated tool in the studio was a Mac with a 9-inch screen and 8 megabytes of RAM, which we treated like a spaceship.
+I hold a Bachelor of Fine Arts degree in Painting and Drawing and Art History from the University of Wisconsin–Milwaukee, obtained in an era when “artificial intelligence” meant a chess computer.

 Before I ever touched a mouse with design intent, I learned to draw.
 Then to paint.
-Then to print — as in monoprinting, the kind where you ink a plate, press paper to it, and peel it back hoping for a miracle and usually getting something more interesting than you planned.
+Then to print — monoprinting, the kind where you ink a plate, press paper to it, and peel it back hoping for a miracle.
 I studied watercolor, which is the artistic equivalent of controlled chaos.
-I worked in ceramics, which teaches you that the clay has opinions.
+Ceramics, which teaches you that the clay has opinions.
 Oil paint and cold wax.
 Charcoal.
 Sculpture.
-Encaustic, which involves molten beeswax and a heat gun and a certain tolerance for the possibility that everything could go sideways very quickly.
+Encaustic, which involves molten beeswax and a heat gun and a certain tolerance for everything going sideways very quickly.

 Then I Became a Designer.
 Same Hands, Different Tools.

-I mention this because when I moved into surface pattern design, I brought both of these things with me — the fine art training and the design fluency.
+When I moved into surface pattern design, I brought both things with me — the fine art training and the design fluency.
 My patterns are drawn digitally, yes.
 But they are drawn.
 By me.
-With a stylus, on a screen, line by line, decision by decision, with the same sensibility that I developed spending years making things with my hands in a studio.
+With a stylus, on a screen, line by line, with the same sensibility I developed spending years making things with my hands in a studio.

 What "No AI" Actually Means

-I want to be transparent here, because I think honesty matters: I use AI tools for writing.
+I want to be transparent: I use AI tools for writing.
 This blog post was drafted with AI assistance.
-I’m a designer and artist, not a professional writer, and I’ve made my peace with using the best tool for each job — which is, incidentally, what I’ve always done.
+I’m a designer and artist, not a professional writer, and I use the best tool for each job.

 But for the visual work?
 No. Not a single pattern, illustration, or design on this site was generated, assisted, or touched up by an AI image tool.
 No Midjourney.
 No Stable Diffusion.
-No “enhance this sketch.”
 Nothing.

-And the reason isn’t puritanism.
-It isn’t technophobia — I built this website myself and have been working in digital tools since before most people knew what a pixel was.
-The reason is simpler and more personal than that.
+The reason isn’t puritanism or technophobia — I built this website myself and have been working in digital tools since before most people knew what a pixel was.
+The reason is simpler than that.

 The reason is that the work is the point.